You are here

 A container for stored digital data that usually has a meaningful name.
 For example, a Standard MIDI File is a specific type of file designed to allow sequence information to be interchanged between different types of sequencer.

 An electronic circuit designed to attenuate a specific range of frequencies.
 (See low-pass, high-pass and band-pass.)
+The amount of attenuation depends on the filter slope which is typically either 6, 12, 18 or 24dB/Octave.

 The ‘turnover’ or ‘corner’ frequency of a high- or low-pass filter.
 Technically, the frequency at which the signal amplitude has been attenuated by 3dB.